How You Can Become a Military Spouse Blogger

 I didn’t know what I was doing.
 I posted about homecoming outfits and the end of the deployments.
 I then found other Military spouse blogs and left comments.
 I went on Twitter and started to connect with others that way too.

 Before I knew it, I had a little following.
 A few months later I was asked if I wanted to giveaway a book for Military Spouses.
-Things just progressed, and I eventually moved from Julie the Army Wife to Soldier’s Wife, Crazy Life which has been my blogging home for almost seven years now.
+Things just progressed, and I eventually moved from Julie the Army Wife to Soldier’s Wife, Crazy Life which has been my blogging home for over 10 years now.

 So how does one become a Military Spouse Blogger?